tobyck/cyxal/README.md

 You can put it anywhere you like, as long as it's not in the `cyxal/` directory, `~/Downloads` is fine.

 If you're on Linux this is all you need to do, but on Mac I found that the `libgmp.dylib` and `gmp.h` needed to be manually copied into `/usr/local/lib` and `/usr/local/include` respectively.
-This can be done with `make include-gmp`.
+This can be done with `make include-gmp DIR='path/to/gmp'`, where `DIR` is the same as what is was for installing GMP.

 ### Environment